Emil Grunzweig: Biography

 After his discharge from the army, he settled at Revivim, where he worked in the orchards.
 He studied mathematics and philosophy at the Hebrew University of Jerusalem.
 He taught mathematics and coordinated social activities at Maaleh haBesor high school at kibbutz Magen.
 He was involved in many educational projects including role-playing games with the students on issues such as the Arab–Israeli conflict, labor relations, and the relationship between religious cults and the state.

 He moved to Jerusalem to complete a Master's degree in the history, philosophy, and sociology of science, at the Hebrew University of Jerusalem, and worked in educational projects at the Van Leer Jerusalem Institute.
 In this capacity, he organized joint Jewish–Arab summer camps to promote understanding between Jewish and Arab youths.
+According to philosopher G.A.
+Cohen, Grunzweig's closest friend was a young Palestinian man named Adeeb, who was also involved with the Van Leer Institute.

 Grunzweig was married to Einat Ornan, and the couple had a daughter, Niva, who was four years old when he was killed.
-Grunzweig later divorced Einat, and at the time of his death, had a girlfriend, Ada Oren.
+Grunzweig and Einat had divorced; at the time of his death he had a girlfriend, Ada Oren.

+Death

-Grunzweig was killed during Peace Now rally on February 10, 1983, when right-wing activist Yonah Avrushmi lobbed a grenade into the crowd.
-Nine other protesters were injured, among them future politicians Avraham Burg and Yuval Steinitz.
+Grunzweig was killed on February 10, 1983, at a Peace Now rally outside the Jerusalem office of the Prime Minister.
+The protest was in support of the Kahan Commission's recommendation to investigate Israeli complicity in the Sabra and Shatila massacre.
+Grunzweig was killed from a grenade lobbed into the crowd by the right-wing extremist Yonah Avrushmi.
+Nine other peace activists were injured, among them future politicians Avraham Burg and Yuval Steinitz.

 Avrushmi was arrested in 1984, convicted of murder in 1985, and sentenced to life in prison.
 In 1995, President Ezer Weizmann commuted the sentence to 27 years in prison.
-In 2005, Avrushmi was denied early release.
+In 2005, Avrushmi's appeal for early release was denied by a Tel Aviv district court.
 Avrushmi was granted parole and released from Rimonim Prison on January 26, 2011.